weddings, partnerships, renewing vows, newly formed step families, namings, adoptions

 These are additional parts in the ceremony which enhance the representation of your love for one another.
-Handfasting, sand ceremonies, foot washing, ring warming…. these are just a few of the very many different elements I can suggest.
+Handfasting, sand ceremonies, foot washing, ring warming…. these are just a few of the very many different elements possible.

 You may include religious, spiritual, non-religious, pagan rites or customs from your own heritage and culture.

-You may have your own ideas and we can make things up!
+You may have your own ideas and you can make things up!

 Guest participation: As well as selecting your We do crew/ Your posse/ Your commitment crew (aka bridesmaids/boys, groomsmen/women and ushers), and selecting people to make a guest contribution, you can also get guests involved in elements of your ceremony, a group song and joint guest vows.

-You can let you imagination loose and together we can work out how your ideas can be achieved.
+You can let you imagination loose and work out how your ideas can be achieved.